Dorothy Bridges: Career

 Bridges occasionally returned to acting throughout her life, often in roles where she was able to work with members of her family.
 She was sometimes credited as Dorothy Dean.
 She appeared in Sea Hunt, a television series which starred her husband.
 Bridges also appeared in The Thanksgiving Promise, a 1986 television movie directed by her son, Beau Bridges, and the 1989 film, See You in the Morning, which co-starred her son, Jeff Bridges.
 Dorothy Bridges credits also included the 1993 television movie, Secret Sins of the Father, which was directed by Beau Bridges, who cast other members of the Bridges family in main and supporting roles.

-In addition to raising her children, Bridges also introduced them to the acting profession as their first drama teacher.
-She encouraged each of her children to "pretend" for an hour each day.
-Her son, Jeff Bridges, later said that the playtime "pretend" games were "basically the basis of acting."
-Jeff Bridges notes that both his parents studied under Michael Chekhov and that "and a lot of things my mom learned with him were passed down to all of us."
-Two of Dorothy Bridges' sons, Jeff and Beau, and grandson, Jordan, ultimately became actors while her daughter, Lucinda, is an artist.
+In addition to raising her children, Bridges was their first drama teacher.
+She encouraged them to "pretend" for an hour each day.
+Jeff said that the playtime "pretend" games were "basically the basis of acting".
+Jeff Bridges notes that both his parents studied under Michael Chekhov and that "and a lot of things my mom learned with him were passed down to all of us".
+Two of her sons, Jeff and Beau, and grandson, Jordan, ultimately became actors while her daughter, Lucinda, is an artist.

 Bridges also wrote poetry, later publishing some of her work.
-She was known to write love poems to her husband every Valentine's Day during their 59-year marriage.
-Dorothy and Lloyd exchanged vows again for their 50th wedding anniversary.
+She wrote love poems to her husband every Valentine's Day during their 59-year marriage.

-Dorothy Bridges released her memoirs, You Caught Me Kissing: A Love Story, in 2005.
-Much of the book centered on her marriage to Lloyd Bridges.
+Bridges released her memoirs, You Caught Me Kissing: A Love Story, in 2005.
+Much of the book centered on her marriage.
 It included commentary from her children and family photos.
 Bridges was 89 years old at the time of the book's release.

 Death

-Dorothy Bridges died of "age-related causes" in Holmby Hills, Los Angeles on February 16, 2009, in the same home where she and her husband raised their children.
+Bridges died of natural causes in Holmby Hills, Los Angeles, on February 16, 2009, in the same home where she and her husband raised their children.
 She was 93 years old.
+She was survived by her brother, two sons, one daughter, eleven grandchildren, and two great-grandchildren.

-Her son, Jeff Bridges, called her the "hub" of their family in an interview with the Los Angeles Times following her death.
+Her son Jeff called her the "hub" of their family in an interview with the Los Angeles Times following her death.

-She was survived by her brother Frederick Simpson, Jr.; sons, Beau Bridges and Jeff Bridges; and her daughter, Lucinda.
-Her eleven grandchildren include actors Jordan Bridges, Casey, Dylan and Emily.
-She was also survived by two great-grandchildren Lola and Orson Bridges.